How to Get the Most out of Your Workflow Integration

 Exalate

-Exalate is an integration solution that supports both workflow integration and automation.
+Exalate is a solution that supports both workflow integration and automation.
 It’s the only solution in the market to have a decentralized and scalable architecture such that each connecting side has independent control over information that is sent and received.

 Its distributed architecture makes it ideal for integrating workflows for MSPs or MSSPs since autonomous control is a defining factor for them.
 You can also avail of an Exalate for SP package that helps you set up an Exalate network so none of your providers or customers feel left out.